 More than 600 lines in Matlab were written by me and more than 100 CPU hours were spent on the project.
 One downside of EDO is that it requires massive amount of computing power to finish the calculation.

-More technical details are involved in the project, and it is hard to present them all on the website.
+More technical details are involved in the project.
 You may search relevant articles and videos online with keywords "evolutionary design optimization" or "evolutionary algorithm" to have a better understanding of the method.
 You are also welcome to contact me if you want to know more details about the project.

-Nearly 820,000 international students were enrolled at U.S. colleges and universities in the 2012-13 year, and this number is increasing dramatically.
-Although some stay in the states during school breaks, the rest of them choose to buy plane tickets and fly back home every year.
-Most students know that they would leave campus one or two days after their last final exams and come back few days before the beginning of the next semester, but the question is: when is the best time to buy the ticket?
+Nearly 820,000 international students were enrolled at U.S. colleges and universities in the 2012-13 year.
+Most know they'll leave campus a day or two after their final exams and return just before the next semester — but the question is: when is the best time to buy the ticket?